Sydney Morrow: International play

 Morrow represented the United States at the 2022 IIHF World Women's U18 Championship where she recorded one goal and seven assists in five games and won a silver medal.
 She led all defensemen in scoring with eight points and was subsequently named to the All-Tournament team.

 On March 31, 2024, she was named to the United States roster for the 2024 IIHF Women's World Championship.
 She served as an alternate during the tournament and won a silver medal.

 Personal life

 Morrow was born to Steve and Karen Morrow, and has a sister, Sophie, and two brothers, Scott and Spencer.
-Her brother, Scott, is a professional ice hockey for the Carolina Hurricanes of the National Hockey League (NHL).
+Her brother, Scott, is a professional ice hockey for the New York Rangers of the National Hockey League (NHL).
 She is the niece of retired professional ice hockey player Scott Morrow.